On non-linear chiral 4-form theories in D=10: INZ versus PST approach in dimensions

 We will now show that it is not possible to reconstruct the INZ-type formulation of the Bia\l{}ynicki-Birula theory from its PST action.
 To pass from PST to INZ one should invert the equation \eqref{hlb}, i.e. to compute $B$ as a function of $\lambda$ and substitute the result into \eqref{hd} to get $\mathcal V(\lambda)$.
 In the attempt to solve \eqref{hlb} for $B$ in the case of \eqref{BBH} we notice that \be H_{\mu(2n)}=\frac{\partial\mathcal H}{\partial B^{\mu(2n)}}=-\frac{p^\nu}{\sqrt{p^2}}\tilde B_{\nu\mu(2n)}\,, \ee or \be H_{\mu(2n)}=-n^\nu\tilde B_{\nu\mu(2n)}\,\qquad n^\mu=\frac{p^\mu}{\sqrt{p^2}}\,, \qquad n^\mu n_\mu=1\,. \ee Now, for simplicity, we set $v_\mu=\delta_\mu^0$, obtaining ${\cal H}_{BB}=2\sqrt{p^jp^j}$ ($j=1,\ldots, 4n+1$), and \be H^{j_1\cdots j_{2n}}=- n^i\widetilde{B}^{ij_1\cdots j_{2n}},\quad {\rm with}\quad n^i=\frac{p^i}{\sqrt{p^jp^j}}, \ee where $\widetilde B$ is the $(4n+1)$-dimensional Hodge-dual of $B^{j_1\cdots j_{2n}}$.
 So equation \eqref{hlb} becomes \be B^{j_1\cdots j_{2n}} - n^i\widetilde{B}^{ij_1\cdots j_{2n}}=-2\lambda^{j_1\cdots j_{2n}}. \ee If we decompose $B$ in its components parallel and orthogonal to $n^i$, $B=B_{\parallel}+B_\perp$, we then see that \eqref{bbn} determines $B_\parallel$ in terms of $\lambda$, while it determines only the ($4n$-dimensional) antiself-dual part of $B_\perp$ in terms of $\lambda$, leaving its self-dual part undetermined.
 We thus conclude that for the Hamiltonian \eqref{BBH} the relation \eqref{hlb} cannot be inverted to compute $B$ as a function of $\lambda$, and so the INZ formulation of the BB theory cannot be obtained.

-A consequence of this is that a non-linear duality relation of the form \be F^-_{2n+1}=\frac 12 (F_{2n+1}-\tilde F_{2n+1})=-(2n+1)\frac{\partial V(F^+)}{\partial F^+_{2n+1}} \ee is not known for the BB theory.
+A consequence of this is that a non-linear duality relation of the form \be F^-_{2n+1}=\frac 12 (F_{2n+1}-\tilde F_{2n+1})=-(2n+1)\frac{\partial \cV(F^+)}{\partial F^+_{2n+1}} \ee is not known for the BB theory.
 A different covariant form of the $6D$ BB chiral 2-form equations can be obtained by taking a tensionless limit of the chiral 2-form part of the M5-brane equations of motion in the superembedding approach \cite{Gibbons:2000ck}.

 One of the reasons of the difficulty to obtain other (more conventional) Lagrangian formulations of the BB theory is that, e.g. in $D=4$ it describes the dynamics of only those electromagnetic fields which are null, i.e. whose field strengths satisfy the conditions $F_{\mu\nu}F^{\mu\nu}=F_{\mu\nu}\tilde F^{\mu\nu}=0$.
 Analogously, in $D=6$ the BB rank-3 field strength (which is not Hodge self-dual) is null $F_{\mu\nu\rho}F^{\mu\nu\rho}=0$ together with the 4th order invariant $I_4=(F^+)^4=0$.
-Moreover, also $T_{\mu\nu}T^{\mu\nu}=0$ for the BB theories in $D=4,6$ \cite{Ferko:2024zth,Deger:2024jfh}.
+Also $T_{\mu\nu}T^{\mu\nu}=0$ for the BB theories in $D=4,6$ \cite{Ferko:2024zth,Deger:2024jfh,Russo:2025wph}.
+Moreover, we will show that $T_{\mu\rho}T^{\rho\nu}=0$ for the BB theories in any dimension.
 These conditions arise as consequences of the equations of motion of the Hamiltonian (or PST) formulation of the BB theory.
 In a `conventional' Lagrangian formulation one would need to introduce the null-field conditions with Lagrange multipliers in the action, as was suggested in \cite{Bialynicki-Birula:1992rcm}, but it is not obvious how to decouple these Lagrange multipliers from the physical field strengths in the equations of motion.

 In $D=10$ and higher dimensions the BB theory does not describe null fields with \hbox{$F_{\mu(2n+1)}F^{\mu(2n+1)}=0$.} Indeed, let us compute $F_{\mu(2n+1)}F^{\mu(2n+1)}$ using the decomposition \eqref{fdecomp} and the self-duality equation of motion $E_{2n}=H_{2n}$ in the PST formulation.
 We thus get